 What to Look for in a Cast Iron Skillet

-As we said above, cast iron has both good and bad heating properties.
-The bad is that it heats very slowly and very unevenly (compared to aluminum or copper).
+As we said, cast iron has both good and bad heating properties.
+The bad is that it heats slowly and unevenly (compared to aluminum or copper).
 The good is that once heated through, cast iron retains heat very well--it will stay hot for a really long time.

 For most uses, the good outweighs the bad.
 You can simply preheat your cast iron for several minutes to circumvent the slowness and unevenness, and the excellent heat retention is what makes cast iron so excellent for searing steaks and deep frying.
 Other materials, including aluminum and copper, are much more responsive to changes in temperature, making them not as good for these tasks.
 For searing, deep frying, and braising, cast iron reigns supreme.

-Of particular interest here may be the fact that all cast iron has the same heating properties.
-This means that no matter what you spend, cast iron is going to heat slowly and unevenly and hang onto heat for a long time.
+Of particular interest is that all cast iron has the same heating properties.
+This means that no matter how much you spend, cast iron will heat slowly and unevenly and hang onto heat for a long time.
 Boutique cast iron tends to be thinner and lighter, which you'd think would affect the heating properties, but it really doesn't make all that much difference.
-If anything, thinner cast iron will have worse heat retention, but in our testing, the differences were very small.
+If anything, thinner cast iron will have worse heat retention, but in our testing, the differences were small.

 Durability

 All cast iron gets 5 stars for durability.
-Its reputation for lasting for decades--even centuries--is valid, and this is true for all cast iron skillets (regardless of what you spend).
+Its reputation for lasting for decades--even centuries--is valid, and this is true for all cast iron skillets (regardless of how much you spend).

 Cast iron's only durability issue is its brittleness: it can crack with a hard impact.
 It's uncommon, but it can happen.
 So try not to drop your cast iron, and don't use it as a weapon.